spoonapps/docs/doc/reference/commands/a_command_line_interface.md

 To view help for a specific instruction, execute `spoon help <command>`.

-See below for a list of all of the commands available through Spoon's command line interface.
+See below for a list of all of the commands available through Spoon's command-line interface.